 Better yet, the Samsung Galaxy Watch 3 comes with genuine leather straps that match the casing’s color and contribute a more elevated aesthetic compared to the fitness-focused Samsung Galaxy Watch 2.
 But the leather doesn’t fare well against sweat or water, so I’d swap them for sportier ones if I were to continue using the Galaxy Watch 3 as my daily driver.

-Samsung Galaxy Watch 3 display and watch faces
+Samsung Galaxy Watch 3 review: Display and watch faces

 The Samsung Galaxy Watch 3’s 360 x 360-pixel screen is sharp, bright enough to see in direct sunlight and always-on, but that's not what caught my interest.

 I'll admit, Apple Watch complications stress me out.
 I feel forced to use a combination of five different faces at once to see everything I could need throughout the day, and even then I wish there were more options.
 Enter the Galaxy Watch 3 with 80,000 different watch-faces and 40 complications from which to choose.

 It took me some time to figure out which combination of design and data brought me comfort on the Galaxy Watch 3, but I'm a sucker for the weather-centric backgrounds.
 I can't explain why I never check the forecast before leaving the house, so if seeing rain animations on my wrist doesn't help, nothing will.